Geant4 Systematic Study of the FRACAS Apparatus for Hadrontherapy Cross Section Measurements: Introduction

+In order to optimise the fragment identification efficiencies which rely on the accuracy of the reconstruction of the fragment trajectories, the influence of the tracker properties were studied.
+Several Geant4 MC simulations for different beam energies were carried out by varying the tracker positions and spatial resolutions.
+The data were analysed using reconstruction and identification algorithms developed in-house to obtain the trajectory and identification efficiencies of the fragments that led to an optimal configuration of the detection system.

-In this paper, the setup of FRACAS will be detailed and the MC simulations performed will be described along with the reconstruction algorithms developed to analyse the data.
-Finally the results of the influence of the tracker positions and spatial resolutions on the fragment identification efficiency will be presented and discussed.
+In this paper, the setup of FRACAS is detailed and the MC simulations performed are described along with the reconstruction and identification algorithms.
+Finally the results of the influence of the tracker positions and spatial resolutions on the fragment identifications are presented and discussed as well as the choice for the most appropriate tracking technologies.

+Considering that the tracker technologies were not yet chosen, the combinatorial background on tracks generated by their intrinsic behaviour such as the background noise and read-out type (e.g. pixels or stripped anodes) or even their detection efficiencies were not taken into account.
+The results are presented as ideal values achieved using the best possible experimental conditions.